What The Patent Does And Doesn’t Do For Holders

 The Patent Process Can Be Involved.
 Get The Help You Need.

-Whether you’re working on groundbreaking engineering prototypes or the latest hot toy, your intellectual property should be protected by patents.
-But applying for patents is a detailed, time-consuming process.
+Whether you’re working on groundbreaking engineering prototypes or the latest hot toy, your intellectual property should be protected by patenting.
+But applying for patents is a detailed, time consuming process.
 They require not just an idea synopsis, but often pages of technical writing and drawings.
 Filers who don’t complete applications properly can often get themselves rejected without realizing it.
 That’s why your patent process should begin with a lawyer, who can:

 - research application ideas

 - protect patent rights, go after patent violators

 - file for patent extensions

 and much more.
 A lawyer specializing in patent law can also be helpful in areas concerning trademark and copyright.
 There are both distinct differences and similarities between these laws and patents.
 As a result, lawyers specializing in patent law can often act as a trademarking lawyer or copywriting lawyer as well.
 Call the law firm of Jerry Joseph today to book a consultation if you live in or near McLean VA!

 So no matter your area of creativity, don’t hesitate to contact a legal firm specializing in intellectual property rights.
 Your time, your money, your ideas, and your efforts will be well protected.
 Jerry Joseph law firm will help you with patents and trademark, call us today at (888) 767-2836 to book a consultation if you live in or near McLean VA!